 Who do you play with and in what environment?
 If I’m playing solo, I’m pretty confident I can handle the components carefully and not damage them.
 However, the more players you have in your group, the harder it is to control this.
 Now add drinks and food and you’ll want your whole game under a sleeve, not just the cards.
 (Let’s leave table etiquette and player selection for a future article.)

 It also depends on the type of games you play.
 For regular card games (i.e. poker or rummy), you’ll just buy a new deck.
 Collectible card games (i.e. Magic: The Gathering) often include very rare and expensive cards that pay for the sleeve by themselves.

-Living cards games (i.e. Arkham Horror LCG) and board games you pretty much have to decide on a game-by-game basis.
+With living card games (i.e. Arkham Horror LCG) and board games you pretty much have to decide on a game-by-game basis.
 The more expensive and rarer it is, the more you want to sleeve it.
 Also, consider that the games can go out of print, meaning there’s no way to replace worn game components.
-Sleeve those, too, then.
+Sleeve those too, then.

 It’s worth reiterating not to buy cheap sleeves.
 They make shuffling and handling harder.
 They lack durability and can start opening up on the edges, the plastic can lose transparency and flexibility.
 If you decide to invest in sleeves, do it properly – or don’t do it at all.

 It’s pretty self-explanatory why combining different sleeve models and manufacturers is a no-go.
 Stick with one brand.
 Nothing’s worse than buying a new expansion and not knowing which sleeve model you used for the base game.